edlinkiii/js-query/docs/parents.md

 ```

 ### element.parents(selector)
-Returns an `Array` of all elements in which the selected element is nested if they match a passed selector.
+Returns a `NodeList` of all elements in which the selected element is nested if they match a passed selector.

 ```javascript
 // const $sections = $paragraph.parents('section'); // --> jQuery